This is the large-size Starizona LF Corrector for use with the Starbright C11 and/or C14.

 There was no way both elements were to be seperated!
 At first I admit, I did not even see that I had actually unthreaded the baffle nut inside the adapter.
 It required some help from Cloudynight friends to actually understand what happened.
 So I put everything in the freezer for about 4 hours at -18°C. Then I submerged the adapter side to hot water for 20 seconds, after which both parts unlocked with the help of tools.
 To be safe in the futur, I drilled 2mm holes in the nut on both sides, to be used as spanner wrench holes.
 That way it would be more easy to seperate both parts.
 As there are no holes the nut only has a small edge of about 3 mm that you can use to get grip for unthreading with a tool.
 That is not easy and the aluminum parts get easily dented.
 I refitted the nut to the OTA with the help of the spanner wrench holes, and applied a bit of Loctite Blue (243) to the thread between the baffle and the nut.
 That way it’s still possible to remove the nut.
 Loctite RED would have joined both parts together but it would require cutting the metal for removal and damaging all parts in the process.
 So here it now is on the OTA (which is dusted over after months of storage inside because of the notorious bad winter weather):<

 To calculate but also visually picture what is happening I made a sketch of the light beams at F/7 (actually should be F/7.2 for the C11 but I consider that for this sketch the inaccuracy margin of my drawing skills).
 I placed a Full Framle and a Nikon DX sensor to the left and from there you can see where the F/7 beam cuts thorugh the 48mm (or about 2″) tunnel (red lines), or how far it needs a larger tunnel.
 The required distance from the corrector to the sensor is 134,5mm (for a C11) measured from the beginning of the threads.
 You need to consider the part between the Nikon 46,5mm flange distance and the LF Corrector end flange (which is then 132mm – 46,5 mm = 85,5mm) For full frame it’s easy to see that the beam clear the Nikon flange, but soon after that even 2″ elements will cut into the beam and will vignet the picture.
 In this case a larger-aperture tunnel is needed.
 I am using 68mm Zeiss elements for this, only converting to 2″ or 48mm just in front of the DSLR.
-For Nikon DX you can see that the beam starts to cut a 2″ tunnel only at the Corrector.
+For Nikon DX you can see that the beam starts to cut a 2″ tunnel only at the Corrector. *Note 2020: the drawtube inside the SCT has a diameter not much larger then 2″, so M68 is not really required.

 Update 8FEB2016: there seems to be a clear sky tonight so I prepared the C11.
 The weight on the mirror side is no issue, as I had to remove the Crayford focusser which is almost equal in weight.
 The correct distance was achieved using the 3,29″ adapter, the 2″ SCT to 2″ adapter, a 2″ nosepiece for T2, a T2 15mm ring, and the Nikon T2 adapter.
 I had the IDAS Hutech LPS D1 filter in the nosepiece, but needed to remove it due to reflections.
 Further to be investigated I guess I need to bring the filter as close as possible to the sensor.